-Lakhimpur Kheri: UP Police say that killing of farmers was a pre-planned conspiracy
+Lakhimpur Kheri: UP Police say that killing of farmers was a conspiracy

 The Uttar Pradesh Police have moved an application before a local court to add attempt to murder and other criminal charges in the Lakhimpur Kheri violence case against the accused persons, including Union minister Ajay Mishra’s son Ashish Mishra and 12 others, Live Law reported.

-In their plea, the police described the attack in October on the protesting farmers as “pre-planned” and said that it was done with an intention to kill.
+In their plea, the police described the attack in October, in which Ashish Mishra’s vehicle had allegedly ran over the protesting farmers, as “pre-planned” and said that it was done with an intention to kill.

 On October 3, eight people, including four farmers, were killed in the violence that broke out during a protest in Uttar Pradesh’s Lakhimpur Kheri district against the Centre’s three new farm laws.